AiconNetworks/aicons/aicons/bayesbrainGPT/RESEARCH.md

 Defining the action space.
 In this step we set the actions available to the decision maker.
 The actions are determined by practical constraints and top-down considerations.

+Action space might be able to be already predefined with assumptions or with preferences.
+Or Aicon can explore from a full uncertainty mode.
+So my thinking is that all hypotheses are embedded in the action space.
+What this means?
+That

 Why top down?
 Top-down considerations
 ACtion space is defined by our practical abilities and constraints, while our state might include that birds fly and they take less time transporting we should restrict our action space to car and walk because we are constrained/capped by human capability.
 Unless we have a alken or a bike.
 This is very interesting because top down considerations are created based on external factors, like tools.
 These restrictions are imposed externally by design.